-Inspectors shall document during the initial site visit, based on observation or from the property owner when available: 1) where occupants spend time; and 2) what type of activities take place in the area.
+Inspectors shall document the following during the initial site visit, based on observation or from the property owner when available: 1) where occupants spend time; and 2) what type of activities take place in the area.
 This information will be used to better assess potential doses from Ra-226, if identified.
-Appendix presents a template for the initial site visit (and scoping survey) to help ensure that the gathered information is sufficient to plan future activities.
+Appendix C presents a field notes template for the initial site visit (and scoping survey) to help ensure that the gathered information is sufficient to plan future activities.

-For the initial site visit, measurements shall consist primarily of gamma dose rate (or exposure rate) measurements at approximately meter from the floor as an indication of dose rates to which occupants may be exposed.
+For the initial site visit, measurements shall consist primarily of gamma dose rate (or exposure rate) measurements at approximately 1 meter from the floor as an indication of dose rates to which occupants may be exposed.
+The inspector should use his or her judgment to survey walls and window sills as appropriate.
+In cases of vertical sources (e.g., a wall), dose rate (or exposure rate) measurements should generally be made at a distance of 1 meter from the surface or at closer distance, as applicable based on professional judgment, to represent dose rates to which occupants are or may be exposed (e.g., measurements on contact, at 1 meter, and occupational areas should all be considered).
 Representative background radiation levels should be determined in a nearby reference area that closely approximates the area to be surveyed.
 Per the site-specific plan, inspectors should also take limited smear samples in locations based on their professional judgment (e.g., in areas of elevated gamma dose rate) to provide an indicator of dispersible activity.
+Samples (e.g., soil, water, sediments, swipes) may be taken and used to help determine if Ra-226 is present.
+Staff may discuss with management on a site-specific basis if Radon measurements may also be used.

+NOTE: If Ra-226 is identified, the inspector will contact their management, before leaving the site, to discuss the need for barriers, postings, and/ or administrative controls necessary to address any health and safety concerns.

 Inspectors shall complete NRC Form 303, “Request for Analysis and Chain of Custody” or an equivalent chain of custody document.
-Inspectors should for shipping of samples and shall use a shipping method that maintains chain of custody.
+Inspectors should plan for shipping of samples and shall use a shipping method that maintains chain of custody.